gadinge1/Game-Project-1/README.md

 MVP Criteria

     -Player will choose level of difficulties (Easy, Medium and Hard).
-    -Player, which is the frog will start.
+    -Player will start answer the questions base on the level they picked.
-    -Player will pick an answer for each questions that's on the screen.
+    -Player will choose an answer for each questions that's on the screen.
     -Player moves to next question after answering the question correctly.
     -Player goes back to the last question when answered wrong.